The store page is divided into two sections: newsletter introduction and packages.

-We recommend uploading a screenshot of how your newsletter content appears on mobile, a wordmark logo, and a thumbnail.
+We recommend uploading a screenshot of how your newsletter content appears on mobile, a store banner, and a thumbnail.

 In this article, explore examples of how to effectively use the three store images to help you make design decisions and create a professional-looking store.

-The screenshot is placed on a phone graphic automatically after upload and must be 362 x 660 pixels, no larger than 150kb.
+The screenshot is placed on a phone graphic automatically after upload and should be 362 x 660 pixels.

 Ideally, your screenshot image should have: